signlanguagetech/signlanguagetech.github.io/src/content/blog/decoding-openapi-generator.md

   allowfullscreen>
 </iframe>

+the source code is below if you want to jump :)

 <a href="https://openapi-generator.tech" target="_blank">the OpenAPI Generator</a> is a tool that's gaining significant popularity in the world of API design and development.
 Though I'm excited to share my newfound knowledge, I must admit that my journey was not altogether smooth.
 There were challenges along the way that tested my patience and determination.

 One of the key points of friction I encountered was navigating through certain elements of data that seemed to appear out of the blue.
 Initially, I had trouble comprehending their source and function within the broader scheme of things, which left me somewhat confused. the following example i had trouble understanding: